-In a previous post about user search data, we talked about how airlines can use this data to provide more relevant experiences to customers visiting their online channels.
-We make this data available to our customers through the FareNet Dashboards.
+In a previous post, we explored how airlines can leverage user search data to enhance customer experiences on their online channels.
+We deliver this data to our customers through the FareNet Dashboards.

-In our Business Intelligence Reporting Suite for Airlines, we count a search when any user sees the Booking Engine Flight Results page for a selected route (see KPI Glossary).
+Within our Business Intelligence Reporting Suite for Airlines, we register a search when any user views the Booking Engine Flight Results page for a chosen route (refer to the KPI Glossary).

-However, counting searches depends on how the FareNet pixel collects user search data from the Flight Results Page.
-In an ideal scenario, the FareNet pixel collects this data every time a user performs a flight search.
-In reality, the FareNet pixel may be set to only collect when an actual flight is available, the user proceeds to the next Passenger Details step, or in a specific market.
-This can lead to underreporting of the Searches metric.
+However, the accuracy of search counts depends on how the FareNet pixel captures user search data from the Flight Results Page.
+Ideally, the FareNet pixel should capture this data each time a user conducts a flight search.
+However, in practice, the FareNet pixel may only collect data when an actual flight is available, the user proceeds to the next Passenger Details step, or in a specific market.
+This may lead to an underreporting of the Searches metric.

 What we are doing to improve the Searches metric

-We are upgrading all Flight Results FareNet pixels with the following changes:
+We are implementing the following changes to all Flight Results FareNet pixels:

-- Count a search when the pixel was triggered, even when a Flight is not available.
-For that, we are populating the field “isSoldOut” either as true or false.
+1. We will register a search when the pixel is triggered, even when a Flight is not available.
+To achieve this, we will populate the “isSoldOut” field as either true or false.

-- Count a search when the pixel is placed on the Flight Results Page, even when it is set to collect fare information after the user has made a selection.
+2. We will register a search when the pixel is positioned on the Flight Results Page, even if it is configured to collect fare information after the user has made a selection.

-In addition, we are developing an additional Searches FareNet pixel that can be placed by our customers on relevant pages that do not have the current FareNet pixel, but will help us determine if a Search occurred (see below).
+Additionally, we are in the process of developing an additional Searches FareNet pixel.
+Our customers can place this pixel on relevant pages that do not currently have the FareNet pixel.
+This additional pixel will assist us in determining if a search has taken place (see below).

 What you can do to improve the Searches metric